f4php/checkmate/README.md

-# Checkmate
+# Overview

-Checkmate is a user verification SDK for F4 that uses [Twilio Verify API](https://www.twilio.com/docs/verify/api) by default.
+Checkmate is a user verification package for [F4](https://github.com/f4php/f4), a lighweight web development framework.

+Checkmate uses [Twilio Verify API](https://www.twilio.com/docs/verify/api) by default.

 Checkmate implements a very simple `F4\Checkmate\UserVerificationServiceInterface`, so you can create your own drop-in replacement if needed.